Events

 April 15, 2026 · Kata Jaam?
 Team

 Food festivals have become one of the best things about the Kathmandu social calendar.
 A few years ago there were maybe two or three a year.
-Now there are several every month — pop-ups, themed markets, multi-day festivals, rooftop dining events, and neighbourhood food walks.
+Now there are several every month — pop-ups, themed markets, multi-day festivals, rooftop dining events, neighbourhood food walks, momo-only competitions, and chef-collab tastings.
+The growth has been astonishing.

 What Kathmandu food festivals are actually like

 Most food festivals in Kathmandu follow a similar format: 20–40 vendors, outdoor seating, live music or a DJ, runs Friday evening through Sunday.
 Entry is usually free; you pay per dish.
-Prices are generally cheaper than restaurants.
+Prices are generally cheaper than restaurants — most dishes fall in the NPR 100–350 range.

-The best ones have a theme — a specific cuisine, a neighbourhood, or a cultural occasion like Dashain or Tihar.
+The best festivals have a theme: a specific cuisine, a neighbourhood, a chef collaboration, or a cultural occasion like Dashain or Tihar.

 When food festivals happen

 The heaviest season is October through March, when the weather is cool and dry.
-The Dashain and Tihar period (October–November) brings the highest concentration of food events in the year.
+The Dashain and Tihar period (October–November) brings the highest concentration of food events in the year, including:

 Neighbourhoods to watch